 Renewing car registration in Pennsylvania is easy if you are new to the state.
 To renew expired car registrations, you will need to download PA DMV Form MV-1L (Application for Certificate of Title).
 Send the vehicle registration renewal form, along with a check or money order made payable to the Commonwealth of Pennsylvania, to the address printed on the form.
 To renew auto registrations for a lienholder who does not live in Pennsylvania, you will need to list his or her name on the form.
 There is PA car registration renewal fee for each lienholder, and you will need to provide copies of the following as well:

 - Valid PA driver's license, photo ID card or military identification.

 - Proof of auto insurance.

-In addition to the lien-recording fee, you will need to pay the traditional car registration renewal fee associated with your class of vehicle.
-If you need more than one copy of car registration, there will be a $2.00 charge for each additional card.
+The auto registration renewal fee associated with your class of vehicle is required in addition to the lienholder fee.
+If you need more than one copy of your car registration, there will be a charge for each additional card.